dice.gms : Non-transitive Dice Design

 For example, making the variable fval integer can change performance

-so we leave fval free and take the floor to get integer values.
+so we leave fval free and do a second solve to get integer values.

 Gardner, M, Scientific American.